 What are free radicals?

-Free radicals are atoms that have at least one unpaired electron (negatively charged elementary particle) in their outer shell and are therefore relatively unstable.
-They would rather "pair" and combine with another electron.
-If the radical does not find another electron that wants to pair with it or something that neutralizes it, the reactivity of this radical can cause damage and loss of function in cells and thus, in the long term, also lead to DNA damage.
+Free radicals are atoms that have at least one unpaired electron (a negatively charged elementary particle) in their outer shell, making them relatively unstable.
+They would prefer to "pair" and combine with another electron.
+If the radical does not find another electron to pair with or something to neutralize it, its reactivity can lead to damage and loss of function in cells, and thus, in the long term, to DNA damage.

-What we must not forget in connection with free radicals is that the body can also use free radicals for its own purposes.
-For example, in the context of inflammatory reactions, free radicals have a very specific added value: they help fight pathogens.
-The formation of free radicals is therefore a physiological process, i.e. an endogenous process, which should not worry us at first.
+What should not be forgotten in connection with free radicals, however, is that the body can also use free radicals.
+For example, in the context of inflammatory reactions, free radicals have a very specific added value: they help in fighting pathogens.
+The formation of free radicals is therefore a physiological, i.e., an endogenous process, which should not concern us at first.

-The formation of free radicals occurs in normal metabolic processes, for example during breathing, because a lot of oxygen is involved there.
-Immune cells also form radicals during inflammatory reactions, which, as described above, can even help our health.
+The formation of free radicals occurs in normal metabolic processes, for example during respiration, because a lot of oxygen is involved there.
+Also, during inflammatory reactions, immune cells form radicals that, as described above, can even help our health.
 However, there are many external influences that increase the formation of radicals.
-This puts so-called oxidative stress on our cells, which can be harmful to our health in the long term.
-This includes smoking (with every puff of a cigarette, a large number of free radicals are absorbed), air pollution, chemicals (e.g. pesticides) and UV radiation.
+This puts so-called oxidative stress on our cells, which can be harmful to health in the long term.
+These include especially smoking (with every puff of a cigarette, a large number of free radicals are absorbed), air pollution, chemicals (e.g., pesticides), or UV radiation.

 What does an excess of free radicals lead to?